charlesclz03/flowforge/DOCS/summaries/SESSION_SUMMARY_NOV_15_2025.md

 - Behavior:
   - On mount, calls `resetSession()` so every run starts clean.
   - Uses `PracticeTemplate` + `AppHeader`.
-  - `PageHeader` copy: “How FlowForge Works” with a short 3-step description.
+  - `PageHeader` copy: “How Freestyla Works” with a short 3-step description.
   - Main content reuses `PracticeHelpSection` as a full-page explainer.
   - CTA button: **“Next: Choose beat & difficulty”** → navigates to `/difficultyselection`.